More haste, less speed.

 Luck smiled on me.

-Halfway around the stalls piled up with old cups and picture frames I found a small collection of Hornby rolling stock and assorted track perched on the end if trestle table alongside some Thomas track and assorted ornaments, toy cars.
+Halfway around the stalls piled up with old cups and picture frames, I found a small collection of Hornby rolling stock and assorted track perched on the end if a trestle table alongside some Thomas track and assorted ornaments, toy cars.